 The exterior protection foam block door and bumper protectors should be left in place up to the time of the customer delivery except for vehicles on prominent display such as the showroom floor.
 These protective devices help to minimize lot damage, reduce dealer expense and increase customer satisfaction.
 General Motors has commonized the use of door edge protection in order to reduce the chance of chips/ scratches on the doors of new vehicles.
 The protectors come in the form of a black foam block that adheres to the painted door panel by a sheet of white, two-sided tape.
 This foam block is designed to protect not only the painted body panel, but also any body cladding or moldings on the vehicle.
 The location of the door protection varies, depending on the contours of the door or body cladding.
 The purpose of this protection is not only to protect the vehicle during transportation from the plant to the dealer, but also while the vehicle is either stored or displayed at the dealership.
-Refer to the General Motors Service Policy and Procedures Manual, Article 2.2 for more information and recommendations.
 GM recommends the door edge protection stay on the doors up until delivery to the customer.
 By leaving this protection in place, the possibility of door chips, scratches or dents is virtually eliminated.